 Part 1.
-What are zinc-air batteries?
+What is a zinc-air battery?

 Zinc-air batteries utilize zinc as the anode and oxygen from the air as the cathode.
 This type of battery is known for its high energy density, making it an attractive option for various applications, particularly in hearing aids and other small electronic devices.
+For an in-depth technical overview, see the IEEE paper on zinc-air battery technology, and for manufacturer specifications, visit Duracell’s zinc-air product page.

 How Do Zinc Air Batteries Work?